 Rental Assistance Program is open to very-low-income families in Connecticut whose incomes must not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.

 Most families pay 40% of their monthly income on rent & utilities, while families with elderly and disabled pay 30% of their monthly income.
 The rest of the rent is paid with federal money.

 Currently, the demand for RAP exceeds resources, so the RAP waiting list is closed.
 However, you can register here to receive an automatic email notification when it reopens for new application.

-Unemployment Insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own — for up to 26 weeks.
+Unemployment Insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own.
 As a condition of eligibility, you are required to actively seek suitable employment each week that you are collecting benefits.

-The new Governor’s Scholarship Program establishes a single, consolidated aid program for residents who are undergraduates at in-state public and private institutions of higher education in Connecticut.
+The new Roberta B. Willis Scholarship (formerly the Governor’s Scholarship) establishes a single, consolidated aid program for residents who are undergraduates at in-state public and private institutions of higher education in Connecticut.

 - Connecticut Aid to Public College Students (CAPCS)

 - Capitol Scholarship

 Students who demonstrate financial need as determined by FAFSA’s expected family contribution (EFC) will be awarded up to $5,250 per academic year for full-time attendance in a 4-year program.references